The Custom Cabinet Process

 When a client comes to Simpson Cabinetry, whether they are an architect, interior designer, contractor, or homeowner, we work with them to design the best cabinetry for their space.
 Because each of our projects is made custom to order for the client, we are not limited to certain cabinet sizes and can design and build for you cabinetry which will maximize your space for your needs, while also creating a beautiful addition to your home in the process.

 As long as the client has a rough plan of what they want for cabinetry and measured space we can give the project a budget to determine if it is a good match for both Simpson Cabinetry and the homeowner.
 If so, we then put an initial drawing into CabinetVision, our CAD design software.
 Depending on the amount of design already done on the project when it comes to us, this may be all that is needed to finalize and start production.
 Most projects, however, go through several rounds of slight design changes before finalizing and start of production.
-For each project, Betsy Cabrera, one of Simpson Cabinetry’s owners, is with the client every step of the way.
-She is our main communicator and keeps everything flowing from the client to the design team to the shop and install.
+For each project, Kristina Machanic, our Project Manager, is with the client every step of the way.
+She is our main communicator and keeps everything flowing from the client to the design team to the shop and delivery.
 Clients will also work closely with either Wil Blanchard or Dan Carhart, our two design specialists.

 Once the design has been finalized, we move it into the production phase.
 Our crew also includes eight cabinetmakers who hand craft and finish every item that bears the Simpson Cabinetry name.
 Most of the crew has been with Simpson Cabinetry for at least 10 years.
 The crew takes great pride in building the cabinetry that remains as heirlooms in homes throughout Vermont and beyond.

 DELIVERY TO YOUR DOORSTEP

 Our staff delivers all of our cabinetry to your doorstep in our own trailer - no commercial packaging or shipping to worry about (even for our out of state clients)!